lordslair/easydbbackup/README.md

 # easydbbackup, the project :

 This project started to have a simple and lightweight container to :
-- backup MySQL DB
+- backup MySQL/MariaDB databases
-- export the dumps to a archive server accessible through rsync
+- export the dumps to a remote archive server accessible with rsync

 All of this inside Docker containers for portable purposes.
 This containers is powered up by Kubernetes

 ### Variables

-To work properly, the scripts will require informations and credentials We assume they are passed to the container in ENV
+To work properly, the scripts will require informations and credentials
+We assume they are passed to the container in ENV

-MySQL related variables :
+MySQL/MariaDB server related variables :
 - `DBLIST`: is a list, representing the DB to backup
 - `DB_HOST`: mysql-server hostname or IP
 - `DB_PORT`: mysql-server port